Frequently Asked Questions

 Fire glass comes in 10 pound increments and is roughly smaller than a gallon, please refer to our fire glass calculator (here).
 Also note, the estimated amount may seem large, but understand that it is generally pretty accurate.
 All of our fire glass is extremely high quality and will last a lifetime.

-Lava rock comes in 1 cubic foot increments (1/2 cubic foot for Lava Stone) and will generally be enough to cover smaller fire pits; for an idea of how much your burner will need, refer to the chart located below the burner’s description. (linkhere)
+Lava rock comes in 1 cubic foot increments (1/2 cubic foot for Lava Stone) and will generally be enough to cover smaller fire pits; for an idea of how much your burner will need use our fire media calculators.

 Are there any installation/operation instructions for the gas fire pits?